jasonmorrissey/JMSlider/readme.md

 ## JMSlider

-JMSlider is a sliding component that can be used to toggle three actions.
-It's main purpose is to allow for multiple actions at the end of lists/tables while keeping visual clutter to a minimum.
+JMSlider is a sliding component that can be used to toggle three actions with a single button.
+For example, it can be used to allow for multiple actions at the end of lists/tables while keeping visual clutter to a minimum.
 The component is rendered entirely using **Core Graphics** so it does not require any additional images to be used in your projects.

 ## How it looks